bmaltais/kohya_ss/README_dreambooth.md

 python .\dreambooth_gui.py
 ```

+## CLI

+You can find various examples of how to leverage the fine_tune.py in this folder: https://github.com/bmaltais/kohya_ss/tree/master/examples

 ## Quickstart screencast

 You can find a screen cast on how to use the GUI at the following location: